Dyke-F/Udacity_DSA_Project2/Project2 - Explanations.md

 **Task 2**
 ___
 In this task, we recursively check folders for certain files.
-A folder can have n subfolders (depth), and every (sub)folder can have x folders (width).
-The overall time complexity is therefore depending on the number of recursions we have to make (O(n * x)).
+In this case we can consider this as a tree data structure, where parents are folders, childs are subfolders and files are the leaves.
+To reach the "deepest" leaf node our time complexity would be equal to the depth of the tree which is O(n).
 Space complexity is relying on the number of files a that we finally store in our output, there space complexity is linear (O(a)).

 **Task 3**